Data model

 description longtext Description of the flow

-application_source_id int unsigned Link to source application
+device_source_id int unsigned Link to the source_id

-application_dest_id int unsigned Link to destination application
+device_dest_id int unsigned Lnk to the destination id

 crypted tinyint(1) The flow is encrypted (1=yes, O=no)